 Collateral held against derivatives is generally cash in US dollar.
-Reverse repo-transactions are generally limited to large institutions with reasonably good credit standing or intragroup companies.
+Reverse repo transactions are generally limited to dealing with large institutions with reasonably good credit standing.
 The Group takes haircuts against the underlying collaterals of these transactions that are commensurate with collateral quality to ensure credit risks are adequately mitigated.